Vegetable Garden Hints

-- Plant when soil temperatures reach 40°F. Avoid planting in wet soils.
+- Plant when soil temperatures reach 40ºF.
+Avoid planting in wet soils.

 - Planting for fall harvest – Peas may be planted in mid-summer for harvest during cooler fall weather.
 Sweeter peas develop in cooler temperatures.
 However, yields of the fall crop are reduced due to photoperiodism and the vines are prone to powdery mildew in the fall.

-- Soils – Potatoes thrive in a soil rich in organic matter that provides water and nutrient holding capacity, and improved drainage.
-However, avoid heavy applications of fresh manure or compost, as it will make the tuber surface rough and increase the occurrence of scab.
+- Soils – Potatoes thrive in a soil rich in organic matter that provides water and nutrient holding capacity good drainage.
+However, avoid heavy applications of fresh manure or compost, as it will make the tuber surface rough and increase the occurrence of scab (a fungal disease).